-According to a tweet from the Government of Dubai’s official media account, starting 15th March 2020, all theme parks, entertainment destinations including night clubs, bars, cinemas and concerts will suspend operations till the end of this month to control the virus outbreak.
+According to a tweet from the Government of Dubai’s official media account, starting 15th March 2020, all theme parks, entertainment destinations including night clubs, bars and cinemas suspended operations until the end of March.
 The emirate’s government media office also said that all the four major theme parks namely Motiongate Dubai, Legoland Dubai, Legoland Waterpark Dubai and Bollywood Parks Dubai would be temporarily suspended to ensure the safety of both employees and guests.
-Adding to the slew of announcements made by the local government, they have further suspended all flights to Iraq, Lebanon, Turkey and Syria.
+Adding to the slew of announcements made by the local government, they further suspended all flights to Iraq, Lebanon, Turkey and Syria.
 (Source: Government of Dubai official media account)

 Precautions to take while travelling

 As per recommendations given by World Health Organisation(WHO), it is necessary for travellers who are sick, to delay or avoid travel to affected areas.
 General personal hygiene precautions and keeping a distance of one metre from persons showing symptoms remain important for travellers.
 Other recommendations include:

 - Performing hand hygiene frequently, particularly after contact with respiratory secretions.
 Hand hygiene includes either cleaning hands with soap and water or with an alcohol-based hand rub.

 - Covering your nose and mouth with a flexed elbow or paper tissue when coughing or sneezing and disposing immediately of the tissue and performing hand hygiene;